 The first night in Iceland is always one of orientation.
 Hotel Borg in the historic heart — 1930s Art Déco architecture that signals this is no ordinary trip.
 The group aperitif is the opening ritual: sharing expectations, aligning on the expedition mindset.
 What strikes most in Reykjavik in winter is the darkness — barely 5 hours of daylight — and the possibility of seeing the Northern Lights from the city itself.

-Accommodation: Hotel Borg – Reykjavik
+Accommodation: Hotel Borg or equivalent – Reykjavik

 Day 2: Golden Circle